perty/gherkin/README.md

-# gherkin
+# Gherkin to HTML
 A small and not complete parser of Gherkin syntax that emits Html.

 # Why?

-I was wokring on a project usng Cucumber.
-I would like to try the readability of specifications so I copied them to a Word document and printed.
+I was working on a project using Cucumber.
+I would like to try the readability of specifications, so I copied them to a Word document and printed.
 That was a bit of a fiddle.

 I decided to take the Gherkin straight of and convert to HTML which Word can parse quite easy.